 (Exercising, Faith, Action, Patience, and the Character of Jesus)

-• Not Taking Instant Action When You’re Afraid-Don’t respond to life as if God is absent or won’t protect you.
-Fires, earthquakes, tidal waves, sexual assault and heart attacks are real emergencies that require instant action.
+- Not Taking Instant Action When You’re Afraid-Don’t respond to life as if God is absent or won’t protect you.
+Fires, earthquakes, tidal waves, sexual assault and heart attacks are very real emergencies which require instant action.
 But for most things, we can take a moment to go to Jesus in prayer and faith, and ask Him for knowledge, wisdom and even direct intervention.
-Ready fire aim with no prayer… it’s almost always a bad approach and a total lack of faith!
+Ready, fire, aim with no prayer… it’s almost always a bad approach and a total lack of faith!

-• ASKING the Lord to Change Your Heart or Give You a Different Passion or a New Vision.
+- ASKING the Lord to Change Your Heart or Give You a Different Passion or New Vision.

 Christian-SOS Blogs